hmstepanek/dual_app_demo/README.md

 1. Then go to your browser and access: `http://localhost:5000/`.
 Note the first request will be slow as this blocks while the agent connects to New Relic.
-You may need to refresh several times and wait up to 6 minutes for the data to show up in the APM `Dual App 1 CAT` and `Dual App 2 Remove CAT` entities under the distributed tracing tab.
+You may need to refresh several times and wait up to 6 minutes for the data to show up in the APM `Dual App 1 CAT` and `Dual App 2 CAT Removed` entities under the distributed tracing tab.